publictxt/publictext/README.md

 - **Social Bookmarking and Blogging**: Interactive platforms for content creation and sharing.
 - **Desktop and Mobile UI**: Accessible interfaces for diverse devices, enhancing user interaction, content discovery and creation, and community engagement.
 - **Web API**: A central conduit for seamless data integration and communication.
+- **ActivityPub**: integration with the decentralized social networking protocol.

 ## Public Text Template